The Real Reason You Need to Know About CRISPR

 students preparing for the job

 The sci-fi-tinged talk of a distant reality has never been nearer.
-If you haven’t yet heard of CRISPR, you’re late to the party on the future of gene-editing technology.
+If you haven’t yet heard of CRISPR, you’re late to the party for the future of gene-editing technology.
 Trouble with mosquitoes?
 No longer.
 Hungry for mildew-resistant crops?
 Problem solved.
 The elusive cure for cancer?
 Check.
 The promises of CRISPR are near endless, and equally fraught with ethical questions (Designer babies?
 Tampering with evolution?), but if you follow popular science, you’ve likely heard the revolutionary technique hailed as everything from the future of mankind to a weapon of mass destruction.

 Notwithstanding moral and legal quandaries about how the gene-editing technology can be used, there’s a glaring problem.
 What CRISPR means for the future of science, particularly medical advances, begs a question that is central to many discussions of discovery: How do we bridge the gap between what is possible and what is practical?
 Between what we can do and what we should do?
 Between wild fantasy and a successful treatment?